software-mansion/react-native-reanimated/docs/versioned_docs/version-2.3.0/api/miscellaneous/getRelativeCoords.md

 sidebar_label: getRelativeCoords
 ---

 Determines the location on the screen, relative to the given view.
-It might be useful, when there are only absolute coordinates available and you need coordinates relative to the parent.
+It might be useful when there are only absolute coordinates available and you need coordinates relative to the parent.

 ### Arguments